 1) Subculture and Centrifugation

-1.1) Culture volumes larger than 10mL should be incubated in roller bottles.
+1.1) Culture volumes larger than 10mL may be incubated in roller bottles or larger inkwell bottles.
+Media should be placed in bottles and they should be incubated overnight in the BSL-2 lab to check for contamination and leaks.

-1.2) Transfer culture to roller bottle by expelling volume onto inside of bottle, do not spray and do not expel whole volume to avoid creating aerosols.
+1.2) Transfer culture to roller bottle by slowly expelling volume onto inside of bottle, do not spray and do not expel whole volume to avoid creating aerosols.

-1.3) To remove roller bottle from the cabinet, prepare a clean area, wipe the bottle to the clean area, dispose of gloves, put on new gloves, wipe gloves, wipe grate, wipe bottle to grate, and place bottle into canister, do not drop into canister.
+1.3) To remove roller bottle from the cabinet, prepare a clean area, wipe the bottle to the clean area, dispose of gloves, put on new gloves, wipe gloves, wipe grate, wipe bottle to grate, and gently place bottle into canister, do not drop into canister.

 1.4) Carry canister to rolling incubator, open door, open canister, and transfer bottle to rollers.
 Close canister and close door.